 Holiday let ROI

-Pro: Curbs on foreign travel and quarantine rules have led to a sharp rise in demand for UK holiday properties.
-2020 bookings have surged post lockdown, with many holiday lets in tourist hotspots already booked up for 2021.
-Many investors are eyeing holiday lets as a potentially lucrative safe haven for their money.
+Pro: The pandemic and the forever evolving quarantine/testing rules have led to a sharp rise in demand for UK holiday properties.
+2021 bookings surged post lockdown, and many holiday lets in tourist hotspots are already booked up for 2022.

 The average occupancy level for holiday lets is between 20 and 24 weeks per year.
 However, high performing properties in popular locations can achieve over 40 weeks booked.

-Pro: Holiday lets located in beautiful, rural areas or near popular tourist destinations in the UK tend to deliver high rental yields over the course of a year.
+Pro: Holiday lets located in beautiful, rural areas or near popular tourist destinations in the UK tend to deliver high rental yields over a year.

 At peak season, a holiday let can earn you as much in a week as you would in a month from buy-to-let.
 Holiday let landlords can earn up to 30% more yield than their buy-to-let counterparts.
 Delivering an 8% return annually (approximately £13000) while buy-to-let investors aim for a yield of around 6%.